Orthodox Easter vs. Catholic Easter

 Tuesday through Thursday of Holy Week continue the tension between resurrection proclamation and passion commemoration.
 The Church reads the Gospels of Matthew, Mark, and Luke in succession, dwelling on Christ’s teachings in His final days—the parables of the ten virgins and talents, the Last Judgment discourse, and the anointing at Bethany.33

 The Orthodox liturgy begins to shift toward the Passion narrative.
 The veneration of the Cross takes on deeper meaning as the instrument of our salvation draws nearer.
-The Bridegroom hymn, sung on Tuesday and Wednesday evenings, weaves together the motif of Christ as a bridegroom approaching his suffering and the Church’s longing for intimate union with Him.34
+The Bridegroom (Nymphios) services—the anticipated Matins of Holy Monday, Tuesday, and Wednesday—are celebrated on Palm Sunday evening, Holy Monday evening, and Holy Tuesday evening.
+The troparion “Behold the Bridegroom comes at midnight” weaves together the motif of Christ as a bridegroom approaching his suffering and the Church’s longing for intimate union with Him.34

 Holy Thursday (Maundy Thursday), the day of the Last Supper, holds tremendous significance.
 The Orthodox tradition commemorates Christ’s institution of the Eucharist and His washing of the disciples’ feet.
 The Church emphasizes both the gift of sacramental communion and the call to humble service.35 Many Orthodox parishes hold a communal foot-washing ceremony, and the liturgical tone is one of profound love mixed with sorrow, knowing what lies ahead.